aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dynamic-composition.md

 The above value converter will load the URL and return the text response.
 For view models, something similar can be achieved where an object or class can be returned.

 3. In Aurelia 2, all bindings are transferred to the underlying custom element composition.
-Therefore, `view-model.ref` no longer signifies obtaining a reference to the composer, but rather to the composed view model.
+Therefore, `component.ref` no longer signifies obtaining a reference to the composer, but rather to the composed view model.
 ### Scope breaking changes

 By default, when composing, the outer scope will not be inherited.
 The parent scope will only be inherited when it is not a custom element being composed.
 This means the outer scope will be used when composing only a view or plain object as the view model.